Hugozys/snake/README.md

 Just go ahead and play : )

+# Dependancies

+You need to have ncurses library installed on your linux system.
+The game was developed on Ubutun 18.04 Distro.
 # How to Run

-To start playing the game, type the following commands:
+To start playing the game, type the following commands: `make` and `./snake`
-`make && ./snake`